Lucinda17/DataVisualization/README.md

  3. The mass-shooter traits are white race, male gender, age: 8-25, have prior signs of mental health issues.
  4. The majority of mass shooters had previous signs of mental illness, and many obtained the firearms legally.

+To run: Store all the codes in htdocs, and run index.html in xampp